 Radio Afghanistan, is one of the few national radio stations owned by the government.
 There are also private radio stations that cover almost all of the country.
 Some of the companies own a network of radio stations where the central radio is based in one of the big cities and the other stations are transmitting the programmes elsewhere in the country, sometimes alongside with local programmes.

 In rural areas there are radio stations only focusing on religion.
 But almost all radio stations allocate a time for religion.
 Resalat Radio is one of the examples; it is based in the Kohistan district of the Kapisa province, 100 km North of Kabul.
 All contents are Islamic but with a temperate approach through the affiliation of university lecturers and religious scholars.

 Radios mainly broadcast in the two common Persian/Dari and Pashto languages, but there are local/community radios that also broadcast in local languages.
 The state-owned radio has programmes in all languages that exist across the country, but its main languages are the two common ones.

 Although accessing work based on ethnicity is not accepted by society, there are radio stations that are established on an ethnicity basis which is legal through the current laws of the country.

 The Taliban occasionally run a mobile radio station by the name of Shariat Ghag (Voice of Sharia), mainly to recruit youths for their fighting lines.
 It was used for the first time in 2007 in the bordering areas of Afghanistan and Pakistan.
 After being off for some time, in 2018 it was used in the Ghazni province in central Afghanistan.
-The station was bombed recently by international forces.
+The station was bombed by international forces.

 ISIS also operated a radio station called Khelafat (Caliphate) in the Nangarhar provinces, in eastern Afghanistan at the border with Pakistan.
 The radio was also bombed by international forces in 2017.
 It is worth mentioning that both radios were broadcasting illegally.